Is Your Older Dog Becoming Aggressive? How To Handle Behavior Changes

 Photo: iStock.com/Andrii Zastrozhnov

 Senior dogs can experience cognitive changes that are similar to those seen in human Alzheimer’s.
-Called canine cognitive dysfunction (CCD), this progressive decline is more dramatic than changes that can be attributed to normal aging.
+Called canine cognitive dysfunction (CCD), this progressive decline is more dramatic than changes that can be attributed to the aging process.

 “Canine cognitive dysfunction is a slowly progressive behavioral change that leads to declines in several aspects of a dog’s life,” says Holly Brooks, VMD, a small animal veterinarian at Quakertown Veterinary Clinic in Quakertown, Pennsylvania.
 “Similar to humans, it is related to plaques that form on the brain.
 There can also be decreases in brain mass as well.”

 CCD, also known as dog dementia, includes a cluster of predictable indicators, including personality shifts (formerly standoffish dogs might begin seeking out more attention and dogs who were friendly in their youth might begin reacting aggressively).
-Because of the attendant confusion, CCD dogs might seem to be aggressive all of a sudden and escalate to biting.
+Because of the attendant confusion, CCD dogs might seem aggressive suddenly and escalate to biting.

-Senior dogs suffering from CCD will likely also exhibit the following symptoms:
+Senior dogs suffering from CCD may also exhibit the following symptoms:

 • Sleep pattern changes